-For Outstanding Adult Education Program of the Year.
+For Outstanding Adult Education Program Leadership

 Malcolm Knowles has been a major influence in the practice of adult and continuing education.
 In his name, this award recognizes teams or individuals for outstanding leadership to programs, in accordance with andragogical processes, that demonstrate particular effectiveness, relevancy, creativity, immediacy, institutional cooperation or collaboration and legislative impact.
 Click here for Malcolm Knowles' obituary (New York Times).

 This award was established in the name of Malcolm S. Knowles for his distinguished contribution to theory and practice in the field of adult education from 1935 onward.
 A hallmark of "Malcolm's" work has been his popularization of the theory of andragogy — the art and science of helping adults learn — in the USA and the spread of its influence around the world.
 This award is intended to give recognition to an adult education program, including the personnel responsible for carrying out the program, in accordance with the andragogical process.
-Click here to view the list of award recipients.

 - To be eligible, the program needs to have been carried out and conducted within the past two years with adult learners.
 The program needs to: